silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/10_Email/index.md

 HTML emails can use custom templates using the same template language as your website template.
 You can also pass the email object additional information using the `setData` and `addData` methods.

-A convenience method `Email::create_from_callback()` allows the quick creation of an email from custom template and data.

 **mysite/templates/Email/MyCustomEmail.ss**

 	:::ss